 I stress these statistics because few times in pop history have I seen such a disparity between success and art.
 Both songs suck.
 “Something” owes much to Dorothy Fields and Jerome Kern’s “The Way You Look Tonight,” sung by Fred Astaire to Ginger Rogers in Swing Time, although the John-Taupin composition leans too heavily on its vagueness; it’s a singer’s job to articulate what a lyricist hasn’t finished, no?
 As stately and mildly pompous as an an old aunt dressed up for Christmas dinner, “Something” offers not a single surprising lyric or chord development, and Elton sings somnolently too, overcome by the love that, in the chorus’ melodic downshift, takes his breath away.
 The polite washes of organ and gospel background vocals, the almost undetectable rhythm guitar tugs — they undercut the gravelly conviction that Elton occasionally puts into his singing.
 I feel Elton’s devotion once: the slight, faint leap to an upper register on singing “And I don’t know where to start.”
 He hasn’t come to a sudden realization that his lover is beautiful; the arrangement suggests the casual morning “I love you” exchanged by long settled couples.
 Which would be fine!
 But producer Chris Thomas’ strings treats the plaint as if commemorating the Allied forces landing on Omaha Beach.
 I appreciate concision from Elton’s lyricists: Gary Osborne managed to write grade school-simple lines for 1982’s “Blue Eyes,” and the result causes “Something” to crumble into burned parchment.

 The public mourning ended.
 Elton John completed his transformation into a beloved legacy artist.
-“Candle in the Wind 1997” has vanished.
+“Candle in the Wind 1997” has vanished, a moment’s monument.
 “Something About the Way You Look Tonight” lives, though: a headstone commemorating the twenty-five-year reign of a global superstar.